Islandora/documentation/docs/technical-documentation/migration-migrate-api.md

 #### Recap of migrate_7x_claw

-- Designed to migrate Islandora 7 data to Islandora 8.
+- Designed to migrate Islandora Legacy data to Islandora.
 - DATASTREAMS
     - All of your datasteams, including the audit trail, are migrated
 - METADATA